rsksmart/devportal-1.0/rif/scheduler/contracts.md

 For example, if the time window for a plan is set to 100, then this following condition should apply, otherwise the execution will not performed:

  `scheduled time` - 10 <= `execution time` <=  `scheduled time` + 10
 - The address of the token used to purchase executions.
-If the address `0x0` passed as parameter the contract assumes that the executions will be paid with rBTC.
+If the address `0x0` passed as parameter the contract assumes that the executions will be paid with RBTC.

 ```solidity
 Plan[] public plans;